The 2.3 GHz continuum survey of the GEM project: Data description and processing

-For this purpose we split the Brazilian survey into 3 separate data sets, comprising each about 2 weeks of data collection, and whose characteristics reflect the seasonality effect between summer and winter, but also the long term performance of the experiment over a month of winter observations.
-The first of the two Brazilian winter data sets coincided with the same period of the year as the single Colombian data set.
-Fig.~\ref{Fig7} shows the distribution of $T_\mathrm{A}^\mathrm{min}$for the four data sets.
-All three Brazilian data sets are seen to be well contained under a single-peaked distribution centered around 4.5\th{K}, whereas the Colombia data are not as smoothly distributed with a main peak below 3\th{K}, a secondary peak coinciding with the single peak of the Brazilian data sets and a likely third and smaller peak around 6\th{K}.
-Although a realistic lower limit at 3.5\th{K} could be chosen for the Brazilian data, a value of 2\th{K} had to be used for the Colombian data set in order to avoid excessive dessimation of the survey.
+For this purpose, we split the Brazilian survey into three separate data sets, each comprising about two weeks of data collection, whose characteristics reflect the seasonality effect between summer and winter, but also the long-term performance of the experiment over a month of winter observations.
+The first of the two Brazilian winter data sets (winter I) coincided with the same period of the year as the single Colombian data set.
+Fig.~\ref{Fig7} shows the distribution of $T_\mathrm{A}^\mathrm{min}$ for the four data sets.
+All three Brazilian data sets are seen to be well contained under a single-peaked distribution centered around 4.5\thinspace{K}, whereas the Colombia data are not as smoothly distributed with a main peak below 3\thinspace{K}, a secondary peak coinciding with the single peak of the Brazilian data sets, and a likely third and smaller peak around 6\thinspace{K}.
+Although a realistic lower limit at 3.5\thinspace{K} could be chosen for the Brazilian data, as indicated by the vertical arrow in the figure, a value of 2\thinspace{K} had to be used for the Colombian data set to avoid excessive decimation of the survey.

-The clumpy distribution of $T_\mathrm{A}^\mathrm{min}$ in the Colombian data set does have an immediate effect in the mapping of its survey data as can be seen in Fig.~\ref{Fig8}, which shows clear evidence of an inhomogeneous baseline as scan-induced circular striping.
-On the other hand, mapping of the Brazilian survey shows a smoother baseline contrast, but a rather different and disturbing systematic shows up in the form of heavy striping in declination as a result of substantial ground pick-up in the Northern part of the Cachoeira Paulista sky.
+The clumpy distribution of $T_\mathrm{A}^\mathrm{min}$ in the Colombian data set does have an immediate effect in the mapping of its survey data.
+As Fig.~\ref{Fig8} shows, there is clear evidence of an inhomogeneous baseline due to scan-induced circular striping.
+On the other hand, mapping of the Brazilian survey shows a smoother baseline contrast, but a rather different and disturbing systematic shows up in the form of heavy striping in declination as a result of substantial ground pick-up in the northern part of the Cachoeira Paulista sky.